 Careful analysis of the progress data of all children at St John’s C of E Academy ensures that their progress is good, their achievements are celebrated and their areas for improvement are identified quickly and their additional needs are met.

-The next pupil Premium Strategy Review will be held on Monday 23rd July 2018
+The next Pupil Premium Strategy Review will be held on Thursday 22nd November 2018